 (c) shall not be responsible or liable for any injury, damage or loss of any kind to the person, property, or business, of the consumer, or to the consumer’s electrical equipment, resulting from fire or otherwise, through the supply of electricity or through interruptions or defects of supply due to storm, accident, or breakdown of plant or mains or force majeure, unless it can be shown that negligence on the part of the supply authority was the reason for, or part of the reason for, the injury, loss or damage.

-[Regulation 271 amended in Gazette 31 Oct 2006 p.
+[Regulation 271 amended: Gazette 31 Oct 2006 p.
 4601.]

 272. Disconnections